nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy

 In the case of time domain models, \textsc{nDspec} makes use of the linear impulse response function (IRF) formalism.
 This formalism has been used commonly throughout the literature, and is particularly useful for reverberation models (\citealt{Campana95}, \citealt{Wilkins16}, \citealt{Chainakun17}, \citealt{Mastroserio18}, \citealt{Lucchini23}, \citealt{Uttley25}).
-In this formalism, the time-dependent flux in a given energy band $f(E,t)$ can be written as:
+In this formalism, the time-dependent flux in a given energy band $f(E,t)$ can be written as

-where the impulse response function $g(E,t)$ quantifies the energy and time dependent response of the system to a $\delta$ perturbation (like a flash of mono-energetic photons). $s(t)$ represents some mechanism responsible for driving the variability - for instance, this might encode fluctuations in the accretion rate that propagate through an accretion flow (\citealt{Kotov01}, \citealt{Arevalo06}, \citealt{Rapisarda14}).
-The assumption of linearity means that Eq.\ref{eq:linear_irf} is either explicitly linear in time, or can be linearized through a Taylor expansion in which the second and higher orders are negligibly small.
+where the impulse response function $g(E,t)$ quantifies the energy and time-dependent response of the system to a $\delta$ perturbation (like a flash of mono-energetic photons). $s(t)$ represents some mechanism responsible for driving the variability - for instance, this might encode fluctuations in the accretion rate that propagate through an accretion flow (\citealt{Kotov01}, \citealt{Arevalo06}, \citealt{Rapisarda14}).
+The assumption of linearity means that Eq.\ref{eq:linear_irf} is either explicitly linear in time, or can be linearised through a Taylor expansion in which the second and higher orders are negligibly small.